craftcms/cms/docs/templating/examples/set-password-form.md

 </form>
 ```

-The [setPasswordSuccessPath](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#$setPasswordSuccessPath-detail) config setting designates where the user should be redirected to after they finish resetting their password (and get automatically logged-in).
+The <config:setPasswordSuccessPath> config setting designates where the user should be redirected to after they finish resetting their password (and get automatically logged-in).